50 West Street: Architecture

 The building is designed by architect Helmut Jahn, known for works such as the Messeturm in Frankfurt, CitySpire, the Park Avenue Tower and 425 Lexington Avenue in New York City.
 The tower of curved glass is supposed to provide panoramic views of New York Harbor.
 In order to achieve a possible Gold LEED rating, the building includes sustainable technologies, such as a green roof, water-efficient plumbing fixtures, automated blinds and energy control systems.

 A total of 3,000 panels of glass were to be installed, with each pane weighing up to 1,900 lb, framed by aluminum, and braced by stainless steel panels that are made in Italy.
 Five hundred of them are curved, and can cost 300 to 500 percent more than flat glass.
 According to Jahn, no other building uses curved glass in such volume, from street level to penthouse level.

 50 West has been compared with nearby 17 State Street, highly appreciated by its "beautiful curved and reflective glass facade", with one author writing that it is a "complementary form and a updated take".
 Whereas 17 State's facade finishes with a more traditional top, 50 West's curves run in a single vertical gesture right to the edge of the parapet at the top, stopping only for a minor setback near the pinnacle.

 The base of the building is bowed outwards in a curved cantilever, adding a further sensation of verticality, with a view to open up space for the Ward's Walk between the building and the Battery Garage immediately to the south.

-Within each condominium at 50 West Street, interior designer Thomas Juul-Hansen has crafted interiors with luxurious finishes and spacious layouts.
+Within each condominium at 50 West Street, interior designer Thomas Juul-Hansen has crafted interiors with spacious layouts.